-An organic slow-release program like Milorganite feeds plants for an 8-10 week period.
+An organic slow-release formula like Milorganite feeds your lawn for up to 12 weeks.
 You can apply less fertilizer and still enjoy fantastic and long-lasting results by following the application rates.
 Milorganite also adds organic material to the soil and helps conserve water, especially helpful in areas with water restrictions.

 Fewer Weeds, Fewer Chemicals

 The best and most environmentally-friendly way to choke out weeds is to grow a thick, healthy lawn.
 Follow all the basics of great lawn care to build a lawn too healthy for weeds to compete.
 View our Eco-friendly Weed Control video for ways to rid your lawn of crabgrass, clover, creeping charlie, and other broadleaf weeds.

 Let Clippings Lie

 By leaving your grass clippings on the lawn during the mowing season, you can deliver approximately the equivalent of one application of fertilizer.
 You also reduce the amount of clippings destined for landfills.

 Using an electric mower reduces the amount of energy expended while you mow while also eliminating a significant source of air pollution.
 A push, or reel, mower is an even more eco-friendly approach since the energy comes only from the operator.
 Push mowing is physically demanding and a great source of exercise.

 Reduce water pollution, lower your water costs, and help preserve water- all by capturing water from your roof's downspout into a rain barrel.